Date and Time: January 20, 2026 at 10:00 am – 11:00 am PST

 The course will take place in San Diego, CA and will cover a wide range of topics in Alzheimer’s Research and Clinical Trial Design.
+CME credits will be offered through the USC Office of Continuing Medical Education.

 After completing this course, Professionals Track attendees should be able to: